portworx/px-docs/HOW_TO_DOCS.md

 (Sept 22, 2016)

-This doc site is developed using [jekyll](https://jekyllrb.com/) and hosted on [github pages](https://pages.github.com/)
+This doc site is developed using [jekyll](https://jekyllrb.com/) and hosted on [github pages](https://pages.github.com/) The default branch is "gh-pages", which means that any updates to the content will get immediately rendered by github/jekyll and reflected onto [docs.portworx.com](http://docs.portworx.com)

 The template for this site is based on [this documentation template](http://idratherbewriting.com/documentation-theme-jekyll/) for jekyll